k8s-school/demo-sparkmeasure/README.md

 # Dump the metrics from the prometheus exporter of the spark job
 # spark-measure metrics appears ~10 seconds after job startup
 ./check-metrics.sh | grep measure

+The `spark-sql.py` example publishes sparkMeasure metrics as gauges and also updates a counter named `metrics_published_total` using `setCounter` each time metrics are sent via JMX.
 ```

 > ⚠️ **Warning**